WoodProgrammer/Turkish-Language-NLP-API/README.md

 For see the tokenization and statistics about frequency about your words:
 ![Result-Example](result_3.png)

-NOTICE:On our road map we will add the succes of whole paragrapgh
+#NOTICE:On our road map we will add the succes score of whole paragrapgh

 For use this API: